carnotweat/remoteflake/README.md

 	- independent of network

-- So if flake doesn't get env-var from env or command flags, where does it get flake inputs from?
+- So if flake doesn't get env-var from env or command flags, where does it get flake inputs
+to inherit package properties?
   - flake inputs
   - imported config
+  - compose flakes  ( for multiple builds and systems) with
-  -
+	- overlay
+		- when a flake wants to extend nixpkgs with their own overrides
 - Why
 - we want to fetch, catch and eval out refs ( objects when stored) , from specific git branch
 es and revisions irrespective of our env, network, states, flags.
 So that we can be detrministic